 26The other events of Pekahiah’s reign, and all his actions, are recorded in the Annals of the Kings of Israel.

 27In the fifty-second year of King Azariah of Judah, Pekah son of Remaliah became king over Israel and Samaria—for twenty years.
 28He did what was displeasing to the LORD; he did not depart from the sins which Jeroboam son of Nebat had caused Israel to commit.
-29In the days of King Pekah of Israel, King Tiglath-pileser of Assyria came and captured Ijon, Abel-bethmaacah, Janoah, Kedesh, Hazor—Gilead, Galilee, the entire region of Naphtali; and he deported d-the inhabitants-d to Assyria.
+29In the days of King Pekah of Israel, King Tiglath-pileser of Assyria came and captured Ijon, Abel- beth-maacah, Janoah, Kedesh, Hazor—Gilead, Galilee, the entire region of Naphtali; and he deported d-the inhabitants-d to Assyria.

 30Hoshea son of Elah conspired against Pekah son of Remaliah, attacked him, and killed him.
 He succeeded him as king in the twentieth year of Jotham son of Uzziah.
 31The other events of Pekah’s reign, and all his actions, are recorded in the Annals of the Kings of Israel.